codereport/scrabble/README.md

 \* Formerly OTCWL <br>
 \*\* Formerly SOWPODS

 NWL is a modified / extended version of OSPD and is used by the North American Scrabble Players Association (NASPA).
-CSW is by international competitions.
+CSW is used by international competitions.